 Students are required to identify and secure an internship at a non-governmental organization, U.N. agency, or other human rights organization with which they intend to partner.
 After securing an internship with the partner organization, students can apply for a stipend from the Leitner Internship Program.
 Stipends are intended to support work in that field that will further students’ international legal training.

-Students are encouraged to meet with Crowley Fellow in International Human Rights, Zach Hudson, for human rights internship counseling and suggestions.
+Students are encouraged to meet with Crowley Fellow in International Human Rights, Zenande Booi, for human rights internship counseling and suggestions.
 Students should also review:

 - The Leitner Center’s Guide to Securing an International Human Rights Internship